Silva-6/deeplearning.AI-deep_learning/0-neural_networks-nd-deep_learning/step_by_step-build_your_DNN/README.md

 - Use non-linear units like ReLU to improve your model
 - Build a deeper neural network (with more than 1 hidden layer)
-- Implement an easy-to-use neural network class
+- Implement an easy-to-use neural network class.

 ## 1 - Packages